-- 1) Insufficient net of fee, longer-term returns versus the benchmark and peer group, - 2) Changes to style and/or the risk profile of the portfolio, - 3) Organizational instability, - 4) The loss of key investment professionals, - 5) Significant asset loss, - 6) Violations of the Manager's Investment Management Agreements with ACERA. - 7) Poor client service.
+- 1) Insufficient net of fee, longer-term returns (i.e. greater than 5-years) versus the benchmark and/or peer group, - 2) Changes to style and/or the risk profile of the portfolio as evidenced by changes in metrics such as tracking error and information ratio, - 3) Organizational instability as evidenced by (but not limited to) mergers/acquisitions or IPO/SPAC activity or higher than industry personnel turnover, - 4) The loss of key investment professionals responsible for implementation of the ACERA mandate. - 5) Significant asset loss at the firm and/or strategy levels, - 6) Violations of the Manager's Investment Management Agreements with ACERA.

+7) Poor client service.

 Investment Staff and Consultants determine whether to subject a Manager to a Manager Watchlist Process.
 Decisions to add or remove an investment manager to/from the Watchlist will be less rules-based and more a function of analyzing both quantitative and qualitative factors related to the investment manager.
-Investment manager additions and removals from the Watchlist will be communicated to ACERA's Investment Committee and Board semi-annually.
+Investment manager additions and removals from the Watchlist will be communicated to ACERA's Investment Committee and Board semi-annually as part of the Total Fund report.

-Managers on the Watchlist will be subject to enhanced scrutiny and are subject to termination upon Board approval of Staff/Consultant's recommendation.
+Managers on the Watchlist will be subject to enhanced scrutiny and are subject to termination upon Board approval of Staff/Consultant's Investment Committee's recommendation after assessing Staff/Consultant's analysis and recommendation.
 Enhanced Scrutiny on a Manager on Watchlist may include conducting a Service Review by the Investment Committee, and may include site visits as part of the due diligence.